tiesselune/diff/Readme.md

 **deep-diff** is a javascript/node.js module providing utility functions for working with the structural differences between objects.

+This fork gives it a Polymer component interface if it is used in the context of polymer.

 ## Features

 * Get the structural differences between two objects.